JetBrains/kotlin-web-site/docs/topics/kmm/kmm-getting-started.md

 * [Check out the list of sample projects](kmm-samples.md)
 * [Introduce Kotlin for cross-platform mobile app development to your team](kmm-introduce-your-team.md)

-## Make an Android application work on iOS
+## Make your Android application work on iOS

 If you already have an Android mobile application and want to make it cross-platform: